-Limitation of Liability Please initial here confirming that you have read and agreed to the following:

-The Chandler Unified School District will not be responsible for damage or harm to persons, files, data, or hardware.
-Devices employ filtering and other safety and security mechanisms, but there is no guarantee as to their effectiveness.
-Chandler Unified School District will not be responsible, financially or otherwise, for unauthorized transactions conducted over the school network.

-Return of Device Please initial here confirming that you have read and agreed to the following:

-This device is being loaned to the student for academic use and will be checked out to the student through our asset management system.
-This device is the property of the Chandler Unified School District and must be returned when directed by the Chandler Unified School District.
-Notifications to return the device will be communicated by email notifications through our management system to the primary email listed in Infinite Campus and to the student's school email.

-By signing this form, I confirm that I have read and agree to ensure compliance.
-I understand that I cost of the device if the device is lost or not returned.
-I understand that I will be charged to repair

-Parent Signature Date

-Parent Printed Name Date
+7 (10) 4 30(100) device hardware of instance software.
+Limitation of Liability ability Please initial here confirming that you have read and agreed to the following: and other safety and se chool District will not be responsible for damage or harm to persons, files, data, or curity mechanisms, but there is no guarantee as to their effectiveness.
+Chandle or otherwise, for unauthorized transactions conducted over the school network.
+Return of Device Please initial here confirming that you have read and agreed to the following j: This device is the proper Notifications to return th Infinite Campus and to the ned to the student for academic use and will be checked out to the student throu ty of the Chandler Unified School District and must be returned when directed by the device will be communicated by email notifications through our management some student's school email.
+In that I have read and agree to ensure compliance.
+I understand that I could be the contract of the could be the country of he Chandler Unified School District. ystem to the primary email listed in , , , device is lost or not returned.
+I understand that I will be charged to repair damage Parent Signature Date Parent Printed Name Date

-Parent Email Address Parent Phone
+Parent Phone